akashagrahari/akashagrahari.github.io/_posts/2016-10-13-indians-frugal.md

 ![Akhilesh Yadav (UP CM) accepts to downloading the movie PK ](/public/akhilesh.jpg){:class="img-responsive"}

-We have gone to the point that we don't even think we are doing anything wrong when we donwload material illegally.
+We have gone to the point that we don't even think we are doing anything wrong when we download material illegally.

 How did this happen?
 And why is piracy a crime?